 In normal operation the DC input values (large numbers) and set values (small numbers) for voltage, current and power are displayed.
-The two resistance related values are only displayed in active resistance mode.
+Resistance set value of the variable internal resistance is only displayed by active resistance mode.

 When the DC input is switched on, the actual regulation mode, CV, CC, CP or CR is displayed next to the corresponding actual values, as shown in the figure above.